PostgreSQL Source Code git master

 ◆ BackgroundWorkerMain()

-void BackgroundWorkerMain ( char * startup_data,
+void BackgroundWorkerMain ( const void * startup_data,

 size_t startup_data_len